sithmel/sistema/README.md

 ## Sistema Design principles

-Sistema (Italian for "system") allows to express an application as a directed acyclic graph of dependencies.
-It uses optimal algorithms to execute part of the graph and return the value of a dependency (a variant of (topological sorting)[https://en.wikipedia.org/wiki/Topological_sorting] that walks multiple graph branches in parallel).
-In the same way is possible to shutdown the dependencies in the optimal order.
+**Sistema** (Italian for "system") allows to express an application as a directed acyclic graph of functions.
+It uses optimal algorithms to execute part of the graph and return the value of a dependency using a variant of [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) that walks multiple graph edges in parallel.
+In the same way is possible to shutdown the dependencies in the inverse order.
-Sistema does one thing well.
+**Sistema** does one thing well.
 It integrates with other libraries rather than be an invasive framework.
 It has no dependencies and only a small amount of dev dependencies.
-It uses types but no transpilation for the best dev experience
+It uses types but no transpilation for the best dev experience.

 Sistema is: